 requests_resourcectx instead of

-request means that at least basic validation have been performed.
+request means that at least basic validation has been performed.

 Performance is of very high importance for InvenioRDM.
-There's however often trade-offs to be made.
+There are however often trade-offs to be made.

 Query vs indexing speed

-For InvenioRDM query speed is more important that fast indexing speeds.
-This means we'll sometimes denormalize data to have high enough query speed.
+For InvenioRDM query speed is more important than fast indexing speeds.
+This means we'll sometimes denormalize data to have quicker queries.
 Once we denormalize data we immediately must also deal with stale data and cache invalidation.

-The version counter on on all records is instrumental in being able to manage the speed.
+The version counter on all records is instrumental in being able to manage the speed.

 Database vs search engine

-The database is the primary data storage for InvenioRDM, however the database is not performing well for searching large number of records.
+The database is the primary data storage for InvenioRDM, however the database does not perform well for searching large number of records.
 Thus in general we only perform primary key lookups in the database, and try to move all other queries to the search index.